Plant Room – MVHR

 Control Panel Cabling

 The wired connection between the MVHR unit and its touch-screen control panel uses standard ‘Ethernet’ cabling but this is not a TCP/IP network connection.
-It uses a proprietary protocol (based on RS-485?).
+It uses a proprietary protocol (based on RS-485).
 This does mean the control panel can be located anywhere there is a nearby network socket – as long as the socket near the MVHR unit (Patch Port 118) is cross-patched to the location of the control panel, using the patch panel in the Comms Room.
-Purple Ethernet leads are used to distinguish the cables from others.
+Purple Ethernet leads are used to distinguish these cables from other network cables, but there is nothing special about the specification of these cables.

-Note that the MVHR unit must be power-cycled to re-pair with the control panel if ever this is disconnected.
+Note that the MVHR unit must be power-cycled to re-pair it with the control panel if any of these cables are disconnected.

 0-10V Control Input

 In ‘Auto’ mode, the fan speed varies between Level 1 and Level 3 depending on the voltage present on the 0-10V input (0V = Level 1; 10V = Level 3).
-This control voltage is generated by an Osram-branded DALI to 0-10V converter mounted in the trunking near the alarm panel.
-The output from this is connected to the MVHR unit with a green (‘KNX’) cable but this is not a KNX signal, just an analogue voltage.
+This control voltage is generated by an Osram-branded DALI to 0-10V converter mounted in the trunking near the alarm control box in the Plant Room.
+The output from this is connected to the MVHR unit with a bright green (‘KNX’) cable but this is not a KNX signal, just an analogue voltage.